tdoguc/getting_and_cleaning_data_project/CodeBook.md

 'train/y_train.txt': Training labels.

+'train/subject_train.txt': Each row identifies the subject who performed the activity for each window sample in the train dataset.
+Its range is from 1 to 30.

 'test/X_test.txt': Test set.

 'test/y_test.txt': Test labels.

+'test/subject_test.txt': Each row identifies the subject who performed the activity for each window sample in the test dataset.
+Its range is from 1 to 30.

 The following files are available for the train and test data.
 Their descriptions are equivalent.

-'train/subject_train.txt': Each row identifies the subject who performed the activity for each window sample.
-Its range is from 1 to 30.

-'train/Inertial Signals/total_acc_x_train.txt': The acceleration signal from the smartphone accelerometer X axis in standard gravity units 'g'.
-Every row shows a 128 element vector.
-The same description applies for the 'total_acc_x_train.txt' and 'total_acc_z_train.txt' files for the Y and Z axis

 <h2>Process Raw Data Details</h2>